Howto: Use clip.exe to redirect command line output to the Windows clipboard

 I’m very command line oriented.
 I grew up with DOS, so I do as much through the command line as possible, especially when it comes to repetative tasks that can be scripted.

-For example, a task I may perform is to list all instances of Java on my drive and redirect the output to a text file so I could easily read it, especially if there was a large number of files.
+For example, a task I may perform is to list all instances of Notepad on my drive and redirect the output to a text file so I could easily read it, especially if there was a large number of files.
 To do this, I’d type

-I’d then have to go find the java.txt output file and open it with a text editor.
+I’d then have to go find the notepad.txt output file and open it with a text editor.
 Not a big deal in this case, but imagine working 7 or 8 subdirectories deep and having to browse to the file.
 Again, not a daunting task, but it still takes mouse clicks.

 A better way to perform this task is to use clip.exe to pipe the output to the Windows clipboard.
 To do so, you’d type: